Big House Blues: Release

 "Big House Blues" was played as a short in various film festivals starting on December 21, 1990.
 Despite concerns from Nickelodeon network executives, the reception to "Big House Blues" was very positive, with Coffey telling Kricfalusi: "The kids laughed a lot more at your cartoon than the others".
 In September 1990, Nickelodeon gave its approval for what is now titled The Ren & Stimpy Show to go into production, with the first episode set to premiere on August 11, 1991.

+The censored version of the pilot aired on Nickelodeon on September 22, 1991 and again on August 22, 1992, the latter of which was in place of the banned episode, "Man's Best Friend", the latter episode which was initially supposed to air around that date, but was pulled due to its graphic violence, leading Nick to terminator series creator Kricfalusi and his Spümcø team.
+The full uncensored version would eventually air as part of the "first" episode of the short-lived Ren & Stimpy "Adult Party Cartoon", the "extreme" version and the adult-oriented spin-off of the original series, for Spike TV's animation block.
+The episode aired, along with the previously banned of "Man's Best Friend", on June 23, 2003, three days before the premiere of Adult Party Cartoon.
+Both episodes were rated TV-MA.

+The episode was also released on Ren & Stimpys first and second season DVD boxset as a bonus feature.

 Reception

 American journalist Thad Komorowski gave the episode four out of five stars.